CenterForSpatialResearch/conflict_urbanism_sp2020/_posts/2020-05-11-Pratibha-Niharika.md

 ![Variation over seasons](/conflict_urbanism_sp2020/images/Hydropolitics/canals_3.jpg)
 &nbsp;
-Irrigation canal network in Pakistan
+*Irrigation canal network in Pakistan*

 #### Seasonal Changes along the river

-The Indus river system, with its complex braiding channel that is ever in flux, forming a dynamic landscape ecology, that changes drastically over seasons, months and years.
+The Indus river system, with its complex braiding channel that is ever in flux, forms a dynamic landscape ecology, that changes drastically over seasons, months and years.
+On closer inspection while trying to analyse the seasonal changes along the river, we focus on two areas - Kashmor and Firozpur.
+Kashmor lies closer to the river and therefore is prone to monsoon flooding.
+Firozpur lies closer to the India-Pakistan border and since India is dependent on rain and river water for irrigation, while Pakistan relies on stored and channelized river water, agricultural patterns differ across the border.

 ![Variation over seasons](/conflict_urbanism_sp2020/images/Hydropolitics/combinedgif.gif)
 &nbsp;
-Kashmor and Firozpur landsat imagery showing seasonal variation
+*Kashmor and Firozpur landsat imagery showing seasonal variation*

+Analysing Landsat imagery to show false colour composites for Kashmor, the agriculture pattern during the Monsoon and Winter seasons is shown in red, The river, its depth and flow pattern are visible in a contrasting blue.

 ![Variation over seasons](/conflict_urbanism_sp2020/images/Hydropolitics/Final Kashmor landsat compiled.jpg)
 &nbsp;
-Kashmor false colour landsat imagery showing seasonal variation over a decade
+*Kashmor false colour landsat imagery showing seasonal variation over a decade*

+Landsat image classification by supervised classification using spectral signatures from a training sample to represent water flow and agriculture pattern by pixels.
+It is visible how the monsoon season has affected water flow differently in the year 1998 and 2010

 <iframe frameborder="0" class="juxtapose" width="100%" height="500" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=c1e697ca-93e3-11ea-a879-0edaf8f81e27"></iframe>
-Kashmor image classification showing flow and agriculture variation during monsoon over a decade
+*Kashmor image classification showing flow and agriculture variation during monsoon over a decade*

+During the winter season the direction of river flow has changed due to channeling over the years.
+The agriculture pattern has shifted based on this change of flow of the river.

 <iframe frameborder="0" class="juxtapose" width="100%" height="500" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=1de95346-93e4-11ea-a879-0edaf8f81e27"></iframe>
-Kashmor image classification showing flow and agriculture variation during winter over a decade
+*Kashmor image classification showing flow and agriculture variation during winter over a decade*

+Reclassifying the landsat to perform raster calculation to show how water has changed during monsoon and winter over the years.
+For monsoon, 70% of the water area converted to land over the decade, while only 1.6% of land converted to water during the same time showing how erratic monsoon flooding changes the water cover area.
+For winter, around 2,5% of land changed to water and vice versa, indicating that even though net water hasn’t changed, the direction and location of the river has changed which affects agriculture patterns around it.

 ![Variation over seasons](/conflict_urbanism_sp2020/images/Hydropolitics/Final_Raster change overtime.jpg)
 &nbsp;
-Kashmor image classification showing change in flow in Monsoon and winter over a decade
+*Kashmor image classification showing change in flow in Monsoon and winter over a decade*

+Landsat imagery showing false colour for our second focus area, Firozpur, shows agriculture patterns in red and river flow in blue.
+The pattern contrasts over the seasons showing difference in dependance on rain or river water for agriculture across the border.

 ![Variation over seasons](/conflict_urbanism_sp2020/images/Hydropolitics/borderlandsat.jpg)
 &nbsp;
-Firozpur false colour landsat imagery showing seasonal variation
+*Firozpur false colour landsat imagery showing seasonal variation*